timesler/facenet-pytorch/README.md

 ```
 ---

+In order to re-run the conversion of tensorflow parameters into the pytorch model, ensure you clone this repo _with submodules_, as the davidsandberg/facenet repo is included as a submodule and parts of it are required for the conversion.

 ## References

 Q. Cao, L. Shen, W. Xie, O. M. Parkhi, A. Zisserman. _VGGFace2: A dataset for recognising face across pose and age_, International Conference on Automatic Face and Gesture Recognition, 2018.
 [PDF](http://www.robots.ox.ac.uk/~vgg/publications/2018/Cao18/cao18.pdf)